Leaside Home Sales Statistics for January 2026 by Jethro Seymour Top Midtown Toronto Real Estate Broker

 - Absorption rate: 38.9% (7 sales ÷ 18 active listings)

-While these figures technically indicate a seller’s market (under 4 months of inventory), the reality is far more nuanced.
-Sales volume has dropped significantly, prices are down about 20%, and days on market have jumped 42 days—clear signals that buyer behavior has shifted.
+While these figures technically indicate a seller's market (under 4 months of inventory), the reality is far more nuanced.
+Sales volume increased 133.3% compared to January 2025, but days on market have jumped to 41 days—clear signals that buyer behavior has shifted significantly from the rapid-fire market of recent years.

 The average sale price in January was $2,417,286: